yash04747/docs/docs/guides/advanced-wp-filesystem-proxy.md

 ```

 ### `copy`
-This allows you to copy files from one location to another.
+Copies files from one location to another.

 |name|type|required|description|
 |--- |--- |--- |--- |